Joy Blooms, follow my adventures in Lubbock as I garden here

 • Provide plants for each of the four life-cycles of the butterfly.

-• Plant more of the same plant in several clusters and scatter the clusters throughout the garden.
-This is better than scattering single plants.
+• Plant in several clusters of the same plant and scatter the clusters throughout the garden.

 • Although the butterflies won't critique your garden design, they will like it better if you cluster the colors as well.
 You want the butterflies to see splotches of colors rather than a jumble of textures and colors.